soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 -	if the right distance is bigger than left, then the eye is staring at left.

 ## Features
-1. Localize of the pupil
+1. It can localize of the pupil.
-2. Mark the pupil in the image
+2. Mark the pupil in the image.
-3. Detect the center of the pupil
+3. Detect the center of the pupil.
 4. Eye gazing detection of the following directions: a.
 Left b.
 Right c.
 Straight